pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 ### <a id="trivy-rivs-template"></a>Trivy recurringimagevulnerabilityscan template

-The SCST - Scan 2.0 default scanner is Trivy, and this template is intended to pair with the Scan 2.0 default configuration.
+The SCST - Scan 2.0 default scanner is Trivy, and this template works with the Scan 2.0 default configuration.

 To apply this configuration, save it to a file and apply it to the namespace created for recurring